 I firmly believe that humility is a healthy combination of modesty and proudness.
 When your humility is skewed toward modesty, there’s a chance you won’t be “seen.”
 Yes, people will see you when you’re being humble and they’ll FEEL you when you praise yourself.

-Today’s song of the day is “The World’s Greatest by R. Kelly” As I suffer the vigorous roller coaster of emotions that is my crisis, my inner DJ recommends that I listen to this song and step in the shoes of an individual who made himself visible by believing in himself.
+Today’s song of the day is “Chain Music” by Wale.
+As I suffer the vigorous roller coaster of emotions that is my crisis, my inner DJ recommends that I listen to this song and step in the shoes of an individual who made himself visible by believing in himself.